What Are The Basic Tools Required For Bead Making?

 Cooling system.
-When glass is cooled to quickly stress fractures can occur leading to cracks and broken beads.
+When glass is cooled too quickly, stress fractures can occur, leading to cracks and broken beads.
 To prevent this from happening, the glass must be cooled slowly and in a controlled manner.
-The cheapest methods are cooling bubbles and fibre blankets, but these methods will not anneal your beads, meaning that they could still crack - a kiln is the only way you can be sure that your glass has been annealed correctly.
+The cheapest methods are cooling bubbles and fibre blankets, but these methods will not anneal your beads, meaning that they could still crack - using a kiln is the only way you can be sure that your glass has been annealed correctly.

 Didymium glasses protect your eyes from the flare of the flame and from any hot glass fragments should the glass shatter.

 Marver.
-A marver is a heatproof tool or surface used to shape the glass.
-It is typically made from brass or graphite and can be attached to your torch or handheld.
+A marver is a flat heatproof tool or surface used to shape the glass.
+It is typically made from brass or graphite and can be attached to your torch or held in the hand.

 Rod rest.
-This normally a metal frame used to hold your hot glass rods as they cool.
-If you do not wish to buy a purpose made tool you can make your own, as long as it is heatproof and stops the glass from moving around on your desk.
+This is normally a metal frame used to hold your hot glass rods as they cool.
+If you do not wish to buy a purpose made tool you can make your own, as long as it is heatproof and stops the glass from rolling around on your desk.

 Bead rollers and Presses.
-These are used to add shape and texture to a warm, malleable glass bead, allowing you to create shapes and designs other than round beads, or can be used to help make similar sized and shaped beads to create a matching set.
+These are used to add shape and texture to warm, malleable glass, allowing you to create shapes and designs other than round beads, or they can be used to ensure you make similar sized and shaped beads to create a matching set.
 They are normally made from brass or graphite.

 Rakes and Pokers are sharp metal tools used to manipulate the surface design of the bead.
 By dragging or introducing indentations to the surface of a hot glass bead, swirls, bubbles and feathering can be added to the design.
 More expensive tools are made from Tungsten, which is less likely to 'stick' to hot glass.